eadle/p2ptv/README.md

 # p2ptv
 An open source P2P livestreaming module for synchronized playback in HTML5.

+**p2ptv** distributes live [WebM](http://www.webmproject.org/) by sending
-**p2ptv** connects a [WebRTC](http://www.webrtc.org/) gateway to the browser to allow livestreaming of [WebM](http://www.webmproject.org/) using the WebRTC API and the experimental [MSE](https://w3c.github.io/media-source/) API.
-Livestreams are transcoded to WebM before being pushed into the P2P delivery network.
+the [WebM Byte Stream Format](https://w3c.github.io/media-source/webm-byte-stream-format.html) directly to the browser where the experimental [MSE](https://w3c.github.io/media-source/) is used for playback.
+Livestreams are transcoded from the RTMP protocol or from a file before being processed by p2ptv.

+The plan is to **signicantly** reduce the cost of livestreaming by forming a P2P distribution network using WebRTC.
+Right now, it is working only as a client-server architecture.
+If you're interested in starting a webservice, it is probably in your best interest to use conventional streaming methods.

-This project is experimental, unstable, incomplete, and likely to change drastically between versions.
+Please note that this is alpha software.
+Meaning it is experimental, unstable, incomplete, and likely to change drastically between versions.
-The gateway currently delivers the transcoding by sending the [WebM Byte Stream Format](https://w3c.github.io/media-source/webm-byte-stream-format.html) directly via the data channel, but this is likely to change to DASH.
-Feel free to [contribute](#contributing).
+Feel free to [contribute](#contributing) if you are interested in the project.

 ## Supported browsers
 - Supports Chrome and Opera.